Monkey Island 2: LeChuck's Revenge: Puzzles

 The design of Monkey Island 2 was a more collaborative process compared to The Secret of Monkey Islands, where the team had built on Gilbert's own concepts and outlines developed before production.
-The creation of the sequel's puzzles involved the game's principal writers and programmers, whose output Rik Haynes described as "funny and bizarre".
-For example, Schafer was responsible for an in-game contest about spitting the furthest, which players are engaged to win – a challenge he believed to be unique in adventure games at the time.
+The creation of the sequel's puzzles involved the principal writers and programmers, whose output Rik Haynes described as "funny and bizarre".
+For example, Schafer was responsible for an in-game contest about spitting the furthest, which players are tasked to win – a challenge he believed to be unique in adventure games at the time.
 Artists were also encouraged to submit opinions during planning.
 Grossman recalled that the staff held the corresponding meetings in a confined working space, and "those sessions often became hilarious enough to be dangerous, with me asthmatically coughing up my own brain from laughing too much".

-Gilbert managed design: he mapped out what he called "Puzzle Dependecy Charts", schematic diagrams depicting the puzzle arrangements, which he generated with the MicroPlanner X-Pert software on a Macintosh computer.
-With these he planned structural branches of the puzzle solutions, as models of overarching and situational milestones that players were to advance through in his games.
-As part of this technique, Gilbert also laid out chains of successive puzzles, which were designed in reverse: the premises of the first and intermediary puzzles were recursively inferred from the solution of the final one.
-These puzzle sequences were then aligned as singular entities into nonlinear flowchart-like representations, wherein the solution of the initial part segued into unrelated branches for player progress, before culminating at a common in-game destination.
+Gilbert managed design: he mapped out what he called "Puzzle Dependecy Charts", schematic diagrams depicting how the puzzles relate to each other, which he generated with the MicroPlanner X-Pert software on a Macintosh computer.
+With these he planned the puzzles and their solutions into branching structures, as models of long- and short-term goals that players were to advance through in his games.
+As part of this technique, Gilbert also laid out chains of successive puzzles, designed in reverse: the goals of preceding puzzles were recursively derived from the solutions of following ones.
+These puzzle sequences were then aligned as whole units into flowchart-like representations, where the solution of the initial part segued into separate branches for player progress, before ending at a common in-game destination.
 From that convergence point, a further diagram of the same type would be spun off into subsequent, similarly ordered schemes; the reiteration of those patterns formed the overall puzzle framework in Gilbert's projects at LucasArts, including Monkey Island 2.

-In the design of specific puzzles, the team mimicked a player's approach to solving them, Grossman remarked in retrospect.
-In a 2006 interview with Retro Gamer, he illustrated the general planning method with a puzzle involving Monkey Island 2 character Captain Kate.
+In the design of specific puzzles, the team mimicked a player's approach to solving them.
+In a 2006 interview with Retro Gamer, Grossman illustrated the general planning method with a puzzle involving Monkey Island 2 character Captain Kate.
 From this mindset, the team began by setting an in-game objective of stealing an item from the character.
 They proceeded to identify every realistic solution to the situation – which included the player covertly embezzling the item or coercing Captain Kate into yielding it – and gradually forwent banal solution possibilites until the exhaustion of such ideas.
 Having discarded those options entirely, the team moved to devise an unorthodox resolution to the puzzle: requiring players to cause the arrest of Captain Kate in order for the character's belongings to become accessible.
 The designers' consequent goal was to develop the logic of events within which this could come to pass.
-As outlined by Grossman, those criteria guided the team's entire work on the development of puzzles for Monkey Island 2.
+As outlined by Grossman, those criteria guided the team's entire work on the development of the puzzles.